Do's and Don'ts: Business Insurance

 DO consider purchasing a renter's commercial policy if you lease your business space, even if your lease doesn't require it.
 The owner's policy probably doesn't cover damages resulting from the negligence of your employees.

-If you are renting, DO make sure that there is a mutual waiver-of-subrogation clause in your lease.
+DO make sure that there is a mutual waiver-of-subrogation clause in your rental lease.
 This should keep the landlord's insurance company from suing you to recover the money it has paid to the landlord.

 DO confirm that your independent contractors carry their own workers' compensation and liability insurance for their own employees.
 If they get injured they may be considered your employee, and if they injure one of your customers, your policy may not cover it.

 DO keep a list of all of your business property both at work and somewhere off the premises; you will need it for comparison purposes if you suffer a loss.

 DO inform your agent of changes to your business, so that your policy always provides adequate coverage.

 DON'T hire an agent who wants to sell you a package and refuses to tailor a policy to your needs.